 The Media’s Impact on Democracy

 There are many people both inside and outside of politics who believe the mass media, particularly television, has had a negative impact on how a democratic society should function.
 Since the Nixon-Kennedy debate, candidates for office seem to be slick actors, who package platforms that are heavy on style and lacking in substance.
 Since most people get their news from television, political candidates need to raise huge sums of money to run ads on television.
 The amount of money spent on advertising has increased dramatically over the past few decades.
 Where do politicians get this money?
 Mostly through large organizations like corporations and unions.
 This gives the appearance, if not the reality, of being beholding to these organizations for their elections.
 One of the proposed solutions is to force media outlets, especially television, to offer free time to candidates to express their views.
 However, television stations are the main opponents of reform because they make millions of dollars in profits from political ads.
-A study by the research firm Borrell Associates projects that election spending in 2012 will reach a stratospheric $9.8 billion, vs. about $7 billion in 2008.
+A study by the research firm Borrell Associates discovered that election spending in 2016 reached a stratospheric $9.8 billion, vs. about $9.2 billion in 2012.
 (The figures include 13,000 statewide, congressional and municipal races, as well as the presidential election.)